Hybrid Working Models: What is the Best Option for Your Organization?

 3) Split Week Model

 This work arrangement operates by splitting the workdays between office work and remote work.
 Some departments need to work from the office during the first half of the week, and other departments can work on the second half or any similar arrangement.
-This working model helps avoid overcrowding and still allows regrouping and collaborating regularly.
+This working model helps avoid overcrowding and still allows for regular regrouping and collaboration.

 Pros: Employees get flexibility at work.

-Cons: Employees might feel disturbed with often fluctuation in their work schedules.
+Cons: Employees might feel disturbed by often fluctuations in their work schedules.

 4) Fully Remote Hybrid Work Model